bgoonz/web-dev-notes-resource-site/2-content/live-examples/dom-examples/web-animations-api/README.md

 ## Automatically removing filling animations
 It is possible to trigger a large number of animations on the same element.
 If they are indefinite (i.e., forwards-filling), this can result in a huge animations list, which could create a memory leak.
-For this reason, we’ve implemented the part of the Web Animations spec that automatically removes overriding forward filling animations, unless the developer explicitly specifies to keep them.
+For this reason, we've implemented the part of the Web Animations spec that automatically removes overriding forward filling animations, unless the developer explicitly specifies to keep them.

 [See a live demo of this](https://mdn.github.io/dom-examples/web-animations-api/replace-indefinite-animations.html).